 |Enrolment:||142 students (approx)|

 This module provides a broad foundation in experimental physics, upon which practical work in the stage 2 and subsequent years builds.
-It starts with a short series of lectures, supplemented with on-line quizzes, on error analysis and graph plotting.
+It starts with a short series of lectures, supplemented with problems sets, on error analysis and graph plotting.
 Laboratory work is normally undertaken in pairs, with support from demonstrators.
 Experiments are recorded in lab-books and presented as formal reports.
 One of the experiments involves working as a larger group.
 Preparing and delivering oral presentation on an important physics experiment from the past in a conference-like environment is another component of this module, as is the PHY0000 Communication and Key Skills course held in 'Opportunities Week', i.e. T1:06.

 Experimentation is one of the central activities of a scientist.
 Experimental observations form the bases for new hypotheses and also test scientific theories.
 In this module, you will learn to understand and apply the experimental method, develop your ability to make reliable measurements and report them in an effective and ethical manner.